 Step 3: The Emulsion of Espresso & Milk

 Do not allow the milk in the pitcher to separate.
 The milk is your “paint”—it should look silky and shiny, not bubbly.
-If the milk in the pitcher separates (or to prevent it from separating), spin the jug in a circular motion until you see the milk is back to one consistency.
+If the milk in the pitcher separates, spin the jug in a circular motion until you see the milk is back to one consistency.

 Step 4: Create your Masterpiece